California Zephyr (1949–1970): Decline and replacement

 Amtrak intended to revive the California Zephyr as part its original route network in 1971, using the Burlington Northern east of Denver, the Rio Grande between Denver and Ogden, and the Southern Pacific west of Ogden, Utah.
 At the last minute, the Rio Grande refused to join Amtrak, fearing the new company's passenger trains would interfere with profitable freight traffic.
 This forced Amtrak to use the Union Pacific's Overland Route through southern Wyoming instead of going across Colorado.
 Between the spring of 1971 and the summer of 1972, passengers traveling between Chicago and Oakland would have to travel on two different trains: the Denver Zephyr, which operated daily between Chicago and Denver, and the City of San Francisco, which operated three times a week between Denver and the San Francisco Bay Area.
 Eventually, however, after several false starts, Amtrak consolidated the two trains into one, dubbed the San Francisco Zephyr in homage to both the California Zephyr and the San Francisco Chief between Chicago and Oakland.
 The Rio Grande continued to operate the Rio Grande Zephyr between Denver and Ogden.

 In 1983 the D&RGW elected to join Amtrak, citing increasing losses in passenger operations.
 Amtrak re-routed the San Francisco Zephyr over the D&RGW's Moffat Subdivision between Denver and Salt Lake City, its original preference from 1971.
-The change was scheduled for April 25, but a mudslide at Thistle, Utah closed the line and delayed the change until July 16.
+The change was scheduled for April 25, but a mudslide at Thistle, Utah, closed the line and delayed the change until July 16.
 With the change of route, Amtrak renamed the train as the California Zephyr.
 The modern California Zephyr uses mostly the same route as the original east of Winnemucca, Nevada.
-The train uses the route of the former City of San Francisco, along the Overland Route (First transcontinental railroad), between Elko, Nevada and Sacramento.
+The train uses the route of the former City of San Francisco, along the Overland Route (First transcontinental railroad), between Elko, Nevada, and Sacramento.
 Across central Nevada, the two rail lines have been combined under owner Union Pacific to use directional running.
-As such, the exact spot the train switches lines depends on the direction of travel.
+As such, the exact spot the train switches lines depend on the direction of travel.